Nirakarpur

 Nirakarpur is a village in Khordha district, in the state of Odisha, India.
 The name Nirakarpur meaning, the endless place.
-The place, who has no end.
+The place, which has no end.
 It is located 26 km south of District headquarter Khurda, 23 km from block headquarter Tangi and 52 km from state capital Bhubaneswar.
 Nirakarpur Police Station is situated on the spot.
 It has control over six Local Village (GPs) Administrative Areas.

 Notable features

 The 'Kshetrabasi D.A.V.
-College' which was India's first Rural based Science college, was established in 1959.
+College' which was India's first rural based science college, was established in 1959.
 The college is now full-fledged science college along with commerce and humanities streams.

 Nirakarpur is a small township area comprising a vegetable market over more than one hundred years, shopping malls, showrooms, Bus & Taxi stands, Govt.
 Health & Wellness Center, Sub-Post Office, and a Railway station along with public and private sector establishments.
 Eight pairs of Express Trains halt at Nirakarpur[NKP] station.

 'Chitrakut' Hill is situated in western part of this small township.
 There are caves and temples on the 'Chitrakut' hill, such as 'Hanumaan Mandir' at the heart and 'Bhairavi Mandir' at the foot of the Hill which is a picnic spot with natural scenery.